DFG Project : Superresolution of multiscale images from materials sciences using geometrical features

 German-French doctoral college

-The aim of the research training group is to develop new methods for analyzing, modeling and simulating complex material structures using image data.
-The focus of the third funding period of the Research Training Group 2017-2020 is as follows:
+The goal of the research training group is to develop new methods for the analysis, modeling and simulation of complex material structures using image data.
+In the fourth funding period of the research training group, the following key subjects are to be set:

 The nanostructure of complex materials can be imaged in 3D by the FIB-SEM serial sectioning technique.
 To analyze the material, its components must be reconstructed from the image data.
 In the case of high porosity, this is difficult because structures behind the current imaging plane are also visible through the pores.